 leaf irrigation for Rapid Phosphorus Uptake

-In foliar fertilization, the phrase “spray and pray” reflects the limited understanding of absorption mechanisms.
-To enhance its effectiveness and minimize risks, follow these guidelines:
+In foliar fertilization, the phrase ‘spray and pray’ highlights the uncertainty surrounding absorption mechanisms.
+To improve its effectiveness and reduce risks, follow these guidelines:

 Hydroponic vs Soil Strategies